Electoral Act 1993

 Illustration for Electoral Act 1993

 If you are a candidate for election and you withdraw your nomination under section 146J, or your nomination is not valid, the secretary of your party can nominate another candidate.
-You do this by giving written notice to the Electoral Commission by hand, post, or electronically before noon on nomination day.
-The notice must follow the same rules as a bulk nomination schedule, which is explained in section 146E.
+They must give written notice to the Electoral Commission by noon on nomination day.
+The notice must follow the same rules as a bulk nomination schedule, as set out in section 146E.
+The secretary of the party must also pay a deposit to the Electoral Commission, unless they already hold the deposit for the original candidate.
+The deposit is the same amount as for a candidate in a bulk nomination schedule, as set out in section 146F(1).
+Some other rules, such as sections 146F(3) and (4) and 146G, also apply to this new nomination.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.